kammitama5/kammitama5.github.io/_posts/2022-02-18-Friday-February-18th.md

 ## Swag
 - I was invited to an event by Jane Street a week ago, and they sent me swag in the mail.
 - Trading cards and a t-shirt.
+I really like that the trading cards say that this is a company that cares about your mind.

 <img src="/images/CatJS/cat1.png" width="400">